 How Has Recovery Coaching Helped People?

-While research is still in progress, some studies already suggest a valuable role for recovery coaching in treatment programs.
-There is also evidence that more general behavioral therapy works well in combination with medications like naltrexone.
+While research is still in progress, some studies2 already suggest a valuable role for recovery coaching in treatment programs.
+There is also evidence that more general behavioral therapy works well in combination with medications3 like naltrexone.

 Beyond the data, however, there is the broader feeling that including support services humanizes the recovery process.
 Sticking to a plan, staying positive, and recovering from setbacks is much easier with the support of another person.
 It isn’t always easy to be objective about how well you are doing, or where you are struggling.
 Coaches give you that edge which comes from having another person in your corner.